- Submitted by Dahlia on 24th Jan 2017

 - The flour should hold together when pressed between your palm but quickly crumble up.
 That is the perfect texture.

 - Put the disc in the puttu kutty and start filling.
 My cheratta puttu kutty make just one serving.
 So I just add 1-2 tbsp of grated coconut at the bottom, fill to the top with the prepared puttu flour and finally top with another 1 tbsp of grated coconut.
+The regular puttu kutty takes 2-3 layers of coconut and flour mixture depending on its size.

 - Put the lid and carefully place it on the pressure cooker or puttu kudam.